 The successful candidate must have:

-- Five years of professional experience in an administrative capacity in a community and technical college, university or related business setting.
+- Five years of professional experience in a senior administrative capacity in a community and technical college, university or related business setting.

 - A master’s degree or equivalent relevant work experience.